-ACCEPTING Applications for the classes beginning Fall 2023
+ACCEPTING Applications for the classes beginning Fall 2026 – Applications due by August 1, 2026

 The scholarship is limited to the following educational institutions: